IvayloFilipov/BMS-BuildingManagementSystem/README.md

 The House manager has the **main** responsibility about:
 * Confirm or delete the initial registrations of the guests.
 * Set roles of the confirmed users
-* Make corrections concerning tenants, property status, dogs ect., after **owner's** requests
+* Make corrections concerning tenants, property status, dogs ect., after **owner's** request
 * Delete the old owners
-* Clear the old data concernin the property after a change of ownership
+* Clear the old data concerning the property after a change of ownership
 * Confirm registration and set role to the new owner after the registration
 * Correctly to fulfill the incoming payments
 * Correctly to fulfill the outgoing payments